Sentience

 A step forward?
 Well, it sounds good, but, as The Times reported, the research community is very concerned.
 Researchers are unconvinced.
 “We are definitely not ready to abandon research with animals,” said Robin Lovell-Badge, from the world-leading Francis Crick Institute.
 The government was “forcibly and prematurely pushing this strategy”.

-The protestors are also right to argue that animals are often deeply flawed models.
+Of course, animals are often deeply flawed models.
 What works in a mouse often fails in a person.
-That does not mean, however, that animal testing is therefore pointless, with the implication that two million mice died every year in Britain because researchers just didn’t care; that we just needed to deploy technology and we could avoid thinking about trade-offs.
+That does not mean, however, that animal testing is therefore pointless.
+It can point the way and has lead to many a break-through.

-Hopefully the government plan will succeed, but it will certainly be some time in the future.
+If the government plan succeeds, it will certainly be at some time in the future.
 And it won’t eliminate the use of animals in research.
 At best it may reduce the need for them in that research.

 Today, though, the trade-offs remain.
 When we take a drug, we should expect it to have been able to be developed because a researcher in a lab killed a mouse.

 But why mice?
 Well they breed very quickly and, although animals, they are not regarded as having a high degree of sentience.
-We judge that they are not really much aware of what’s going on in their lives.
-They are not thought to be particularly intelligent, nor to have any particular concept of their future or even of their own identity.
+We judge that they are not very bright or much aware of what’s going on in their lives.

 Which takes us to the hot topic of octopus kebabs.
 A restaurant in London - ‘Pescobar’ - offers just such a delight.
 The restaurant receives the octopus from a supplier in Senegal.
 The meat which goes on the rotating skewer is fresh octopus, held together with fish gelatine, frozen and shipped over to Camden.